FedScale/FedScale.github.io/_docs/tutorial/customization/index.md

 - A client-to-server upload step; and
 - A server-side aggregation step.

-To modify each of these steps for your FL algorithm, you can customize your server and client respectively.
+To modify each of these steps for your federated learning algorithm, you can customize your server and client respectively.
 Here we provide several examples to cover different components in FedScale.

 <hr style="border:.8px solid silver">